 How do I use CHECKWIND to calculate wind parameters?

 CHECKWIND is intended to be a simple as possible.

-- Select the Structure Type and enter the associated parameters in the STRUCTURE menu.
+- Select the Type and and other relevant paramters in the STRUCTURE tab.

-- Enter an address, coordinates, or double-click on the map and CHECKWIND will determine the relevant site parameters at that point.
+- Enter an address, coordinates, or double-click on the map.

 You will need to configure your network settings, proxy and/or firewall to allow CHECKWIND access to Google Maps.